 If you apply for a tentative refund based on an overpayment of tax under section 1341(b)(1), enter it on this line.
-Also, attach a computation that shows the information required in Regulations section 5.6411-1(d).
+Also, attach a computation showing the information required by Regulations section 5.6411-1(d).

 Line 30-Suspended Research Credit Allowed for Current Year